 3 Personal information held by the Australian Museum

-The Australian Museum is part of the NSW Planning & Environment and is governed by the Australian Museum Trust Act 1975 No. 95, which outlines the constitution, powers, duties and functions of the Australian Museum Trust.
+The Australian Museum is part of the NSW Department of Enterprise Investment and Trade and is governed by the Australian Museum Trust Act 1975 No. 95, which outlines the constitution, powers, duties and functions of the Australian Museum Trust.
 The Australian Museum is one of Australia's major natural history museums, with collections covering anthropology, invertebrate and vertebrate zoology, and the earth sciences.

 The Museum's mission is to increase understanding of, and influence public debate on, the natural environment, human societies and human interaction with the environment.
 Its legislative foundation, the Australian Museum Trust Act, requires the Museum to collect and preserve collections, provide exhibits, publications and other educational instruction, provide scientific information and undertake scientific research.
 Information on the Museum and its activities can be found on the Australian Museum's website.